vladarino/accept-a-card-payment/README.md

 stripe listen --forward-to localhost:4242/webhook
 ```

 The CLI will print a webhook secret key to the console.
-Set `STRIPE_WEBHOOK_SECRET` to this value in your .env file mentioned above.
+Set `STRIPE_WEBHOOK_SECRET` to this value in your .env file mentioned above and restart the server (CTRL-C, then repeat Step 2).

 You should see events logged in the console where the CLI is running.